rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ## Learning Outcomes
 As a learner you will be able to

-1. Run the OpenShift Applier to automate creating cluster content
+1. Run the [openshift-applier](https://github.com/redhat-cop/openshift-applier) to automate creating cluster content
 1. Create and admin project namespaces in OpenShift
 1. Deploy commonly used applications to support the development process